General

 Most of the drift is usually caused by manual changes performed by individuals.

 Some of those reasons are understandable.
 For example, during an incident, an engineer might need to increase the number of resources to handle an elevated load or make up for resources being down.
-During those times of high stress when a lot is at stake, manual mitigation changes are perfectly acceptable.
-The goal is to get to a better place as soon as possible, and the regular IaC process might take too long.
-Especially when you need to respond to fast-changing conditions.
+During times of high stress, when a lot is at stake, manual mitigation changes are perfectly acceptable.
+The goal is to get to a better place as soon as possible, and the regular IaC process might take too long especially when you need to respond to fast-changing conditions.

-This becomes a problem if, after the fire has been put out, the changes are not reverted or backported to the IaC definition files.
+This becomes a problem if the changes are not reverted or backported to the IaC definition files after the fire has been put out.

 There are also bad reasons for manual changes.
 Those cannot be justified, even temporarily, and often stem from poor education on best IaC practices, loose access permissions, and a lack of proper communication regarding the infrastructure management process.